-Welcome to My Kitchen Serenity!
-I’m excited to share with you my Southern Chicken Tetrazzini recipe!
+I'm excited to share with you my best Chicken Tetrazzini recipe!
 What makes this so southern you may ask?
-Because it’s packed with flavor.
-No bland flavors allowed on my site!
-My recipes are “easy” with a Southern flair.
+Because it's packed with flavor.
+No bland flavors are allowed on my site!
+My recipes are "easy" with a Southern flair.

 Why This Recipe Works

-Southern flavors include lots of seasoning for this meal including Worcestershire sauce, lemon juice, paprika, and the usual salt and pepper.
+Southern flavors include lots of seasoning.
+For this meal, we include Worcestershire sauce, lemon juice, paprika, and the usual salt and pepper.
 The Worcestershire sauce gives this dish a golden brown color and amazing flavor.

 We love this easy family dinner recipe.
 Most everybody loves pasta, especially kids since it’s fun to eat.
 Get ready to wipe those messy chins lol.

 Budget Friendly Pasta Recipe